Advertisement

 To summarize, as of this writing, the price trends for $swarms have begun to stabilize, hovering around $40 million in market cap.

-The $swarms narrative bears similarities to that of $arc, where market conditions drove significant buying as technological backgrounds took precedence, leading to rapid valuations in the millions
+The $swarms narrative bears similarities to that of $arc, where market conditions drove significant buying as technological backgrounds took precedence, leading to rapid valuations in the millions.
+However, as profit-takers exit and more considerable community consensus takes time to build, such tokens are bound to experience volatility in their early stages.

 Leave a Comment